Johnny Sexton: 2011–2015

+2016–2018: World Rugby Player of the Year

 Sexton started all five 2016 Six Nations matches.
 He scored 11 points (three penalties and a conversion) in a 16–16 draw with Wales.
-In the second match he scored all of Ireland's points in a 9–10 defeat to France.
-In the third match he scored three points in a 10–21 defeat to England.
-In the penultimate match of the tournament he scored nine points (a penalty and three conversions) in a 58–15 win against Italy.
-In the last match of the tournament he scored 15 points (three penalties and three conversions) against Scotland.
+In the second match, he scored all of Ireland's points in a 9–10 defeat to France.
+In the third match, he scored three points in a 10–21 defeat to England.
+In the penultimate match of the tournament, he scored nine points (a penalty and three conversions) in a 58–15 win against Italy.
+In the last match of the tournament, he scored 15 points (three penalties and three conversions) against Scotland.
 Despite Sexton's getting sin binned in the 76th minute for a maul infringement, Ireland won 35–25.

 On 2 June, Sexton was ruled out of the 2016 tour of South Africa after he sustained a shoulder injury in the Pro12 Grand Final.
-Sexton started the 2016 end of year international against New Zealand in Chicago.
+Sexton started the 2016 end-of-year international against New Zealand in Chicago.
 He scored two penalties and two conversions in a 40–29 win.
 Sexton missed the first two matches of the 2017 Six Nations but started the last three matches of the tournament.

 In Ireland's opening 2018 Six Nations Championship fixture against France on 3 February 2018, Sexton scored an 83rd minute drop-goal after 41 phases to give Ireland a 15–13 away victory.
 Ireland went on to win the Grand Slam, the third in their history, with Sexton being a key player starting all 5 games, contributing 44 total points.
 He was later one of six nominees for 2018 Six Nations Player of the Tournament.
 The award went to fellow Ireland player, Jacob Stockdale.
 Later that season, Sexton led Ireland to its first series win in Australia since 1979.
 Starting both wins and contributing 31 total points.
 He finished the 2017–2018 season undefeated as a starter for Ireland.
+Sexton was the winner of World Rugby Player of the Year in 2018, having previously been a nominee for the award in 2014.
+He was the second Irish player in history to win the award, after the inaugural winner, Keith Wood, in 2001.